Papa Loves Mambo

-"Papa Loves Mambo" is a popular song written by Al Hoffman, Dick Manning, and Bix Reichner and published in 1954.
+"Papa Loves Mambo" is a popular song written by Al Hoffman, Dick Manning, and Bix Reichner and released in 1954.

 The best-known version was recorded by Perry Como with Mitchell Ayres's orchestra in New York City on August 31, 1954.
 The U.S. release peaked at No. 4 on the Billboard chart in January 1955.
-The recording was part of a wave of popular mambo music in the U.S alongside songs like "Mambo Italiano".
+The recording was part of a wave of popular mambo music in the U.S. alongside songs like "They Were Doin' the Mambo" and "Mambo Italiano".